delia925/bthwrlds/README.md

-- 👋 Hi, I’m @bthwrlds
+Hi, I’m @bthwrlds 🪱

-- 🌱 I’m currently learning Javascript
+I am interested in accessible frontend development.

 <!---
 bthwrlds/bthwrlds is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.